- Booking Appointments

 We aim to deal with your problem on the day you call.
 There is no need to book an appointment in advance.

-Appointments can be requested using the internet (please remember to enter your contact telephone number in the "Reason") or by telephone (lines open at 0830 hrs).
+Appointments can be requested using the internet (please remember to enter your contact telephone number as well as a brief description of the problem in the "Reason") or by telephone (lines open at 0830 hrs).
 A Doctor will call you back on the telephone number you have given.
 The Doctor will discuss your problem(s) on the telephone and may be able to resolve it without you coming in.
 We aim to call back within the hour and usually within a few minutes of booking the appointment.
 If a face to face appointment is necessary we try to offer a mutually convenient appointment with the doctor, nurse or health care assistant of your choice.
 This is not always possible so we would be pleased if you would accept the best alternative.

 There are occasions when a doctor may be delayed by an emergency.
 We will try to keep you informed of any delay and would appreciate your patience when this happens.
 If you cannot keep your appointment please let us know as soon as possible so that it can be offered to another patient.
 We have an appointment cancellation line where you can leave a message, or if you have Internet access you can cancel on line (pre-registration necessary)